Copyright Strikes on YouTube Thumbnails

 Let’s check it out.

 Yes, you can get a copyright strike on a thumbnail using someone else’s copyrighted content.
-This doesn’t happen often, but it’s always better being safer.
+This doesn’t happen often, but it’s better to say safe.

 How to Avoid Copyright Strikes on Thumbnails